Briggs Sports F.C.: Rush Green

 The new ground at Rush Green was opened on 14 May 1955 when a Combined Area XI played West Ham United in front of an estimated crowd of 10,000.
 In June 1959, the fortunes of Ford Sports F.C. were fading and as Briggs Motor Bodies had been absorbed by the Ford Motor Company, a decision was made to amalgamate the two clubs with a new name of Ford United and so from season 1959–60 the name of Briggs Sports disappeared from the map.
 Ford United continued playing at Rush Green but with little success.
 Ford ultimately withdrew their sponsorship and refused to grant a five-year lease, which the Isthmian League required, and so the 2000–2001 season was their last at the ground.
 They moved to Barkingside and subsequently changed their name to Redbridge.

 Romford played six seasons at the ground but in 2008 the site was sold to West Ham United for use as a training ground.

-Grays Athletic played one season at the ground in 2012–13 when they finished Champions of The Isthmian League Division 1 North, but were refused permission to continue their stay as West Ham United had completed their alterations to the complex and it was required by the Academy.
+Grays Athletic played one season at the ground in 2012–13 when they finished Champions of the Isthmian League Division 1 North, but were refused permission to continue their stay as West Ham United had completed their alterations to the complex and it was required by the academy.

+Colours

+The club's colours were green and white.